valtech-ch/microservice-kubernetes-cluster/release-toggles/README.md

   release-toggles-list: VJAP-23,VJAP-24
 ```

+### Continuous Integration Environments

+In CI environments, release toggles will be enabled based on the `TOGGLZ_RELEASE_TOGGLES_LIST` environment variable.

+If the `TOGGLZ_RELEASE_TOGGLES_LIST` environment variable is set, the `release-toggles` Spring profile will be activated and therefore the ReleaseToggleConfiguration.java class be initialized.

+Setting of the `TOGGLZ_RELEASE_TOGGLES_LIST` enivronment variable happens in the GitHub pipeline workflows/gradle-deploy.yml where a python script will run to find the toggles to be activated by checking JIRA ticket status scripts/release-toggles/findJiraTickets.py and then set the found tickets in the helm variables of the filestorage chart aks/filestorage/values.yaml.
+Based if the releaseToggles variable is set, the deployment will add the release-toggles profile to the activated spring boot profiles and set the `TOGGLZ_RELEASE_TOGGLES_LIST` environment variable.

+### Releases and Production Environments

+In release testing and production environments, the `TOGGLZ_RELEASE_TOGGLES_LIST` environment variable *MUST NOT* be set, so that the `release-toggles` profile doesn't get activated and all release toggles are turned off.

 ### Togglz Admin Console

 The Togglz admin console displays all the backend release toggles and their state at runtime.